Deal or no deal for Lacazette? The pros and cons of Arsenal keeping the French forward | Goal.com

 Lacazette’s departure would create more opportunities for the 19-year-old, who signed a new long-term contract last July.

-Lacazette has proven a fine servant but it feels like the time is right for Arsenal to put their faith in another striker that might finally take them to another level.
+Lacazette has proven a fine servant but it feels like the right time for Arsenal to put their faith in another striker that might finally take them to another level.